Do-it-Yourself 360 Product Photography

 Let’s face it, 360 product photography equipment can be expensive.
 Automated 360 photography turntables can save businesses a lot of time and money when shooting but it’s often hard for a small operation to justify to the initial upfront expense.
-For this reason alone, many online retailers shy away from 360 product photography.
+For this reason alone, many retailers and brands shy away from 360 product images in their online stores.

 Shutter Stream 360 Product Photography Software will allow users to compose, capture, edit and output a set of 24 images shot over a 360 rotation in less than 5 minutes when working with a manual photography turntable.

 Shutter Stream 360 Product Photography Software has already proven to be a very valuable tool to many current customers who are shooting 360 product images with a manual turntable – increasing workflow efficiencies by about 800% vs. standard 360 photography workflows.
 Below is an introduction to Shutter Stream for 360 product photography.
 Included is the step by step workflow highlighting important software features that ensure users can create high quality 360 product photography.

 What you Will Need for DIY 360 Product Photography

 - Manual 360 Photography Turntable – There are some pre-built manual turntables designed specifically for 360 product photography that start at ~$40 however, from our experiences, you can get away with spending less than $15 for an even better quality turntable.
 This lazy susan from Ikea will be perfect and has capability to hold up to 40 lbs.
 Here is a great video that shows how users can turn this into the perfect turntable for photography with some basic binder clips and white paper or white foam board (be sure to match the turntable surface material with the background material.
 We suggest using 24 – 1.75” binder clips evenly spaced out over the circumference of the turntable.
 We also offer a low cost 360 Product Photography Turntable.